Skip to main content

 Impact that compounds across years as disciples make disciples.

-When five churches unite their efforts, they don't accomplish five times more than one church working alone—they accomplish fifty times more.
+When two churches unite their efforts, they don't accomplish twice as much as one church working alone, they accomplish ten times more.

 "How could one man chase a thousand, or two put ten thousand to flight?" — Deuteronomy 32:30